Richards Administration Platform

 - Advocating for increased and comprehensive financial support for marginalized students and communities.

-- Effectively addressing the rising and unaffordable costs of course lecture, laboratories, and general academic supplies.
+- Effectively addressing the rising and unaffordable costs of course lectures, laboratories, and general academic supplies.

 Student Safety, Sexual Assault Prevention and Anti-Racism